tbutts/cftbat-exercises/README.md

 This repo contains my complete & partial solutions for exercises provided at the end of most chapters.

-Many things are done the way they are, as part of the learning & exploration process of both Clojure the language, and the ecosystem.
+Many things are done the way they are as part of the learning & exploration process of both Clojure the language, and the ecosystem.

 ## Running